Justice and Ecology

 Calvo holds a master’s degree in law and diplomacy with a concentration in international environment and resource policy from The Fletcher School of Law and Diplomacy at Tufts University and a bachelor’s degree in environmental science and Spanish from Wellesley College.

-Liebsch holds an MA in Media and International Conflict from University College Dublin.
+Liebsch holds an MA in Media and International Conflict from University College Dublin and a BA from La Salle University.
 She is based in Washington, DC.

 Travis Russell, SJ